spryker/spryker-docs/docs/pbc/all/digital-asset-management/digital-asset-management.md

 ## File tree

 The files in the Back Office are kept in a tree-like structure.
-A Back Office user can create folders under **File Directories Tree** in a hierarchical system and manage the folders by dragging and dropping them in the file tree.
+A Back Office user can create folders under **File Directories Tree** and organize them into a hierarchical system by dragging and dropping them in the file tree.

 The changes take effect after **Save** is selected.
 ![File tree](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/file-tree.png)

-Every folder within File Directories Tree can be deleted by selecting **Delete Directory**.
-If the folder that is being deleted contains files in it, the files are automatically moved to the parent directory.
-Parent directory File Directories Tree cannot be deleted.
+The Back Office user can delete any folder within File Directories Tree by selecting **Delete Directory**.
+(If the deleted folder contains files, those files are automatically moved to the parent directory.
+Parent directory in File Directories Tree cannot be deleted.)

 ## File List

-File List submenu represents a table listing all the files uploaded to the Back Office:
+File List displays all the files uploaded to the Back Office in a table view.
+The Back Office user can view, edit, and delete files here.
 ![File list](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/file-list.png)

 ## Versions

-**File Uploader** feature lets a Back Office user have several versions for every file.
+**File Uploader** lets you store multiple versions of any file.

-For example, at first, you upload `Instruction1.txt` file (`v.1`), then you update and reupload it to the Back Office as `v.2`.
-After that, you decide that the image instruction is more useful in this case and upload `Instruction.png` (`v.3`) to the file.
+For example: A Back Office user uploads Instruction1.txt file (v.1).
+The user then updates and reuploads the .txt file (v.2).
+Next, the user decides that the image instruction is more useful and upload Instruction.png (v.3).

-Thus, you have three versions of a file available: two text instructions and one image instruction.
+There are now three versions of the file available: two versions of the text instructions and one instruction image.
 ![File versions](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/file-versions.png)

-By default, the latest version of all available is shown to the buyer in the shop application.
+By default, the latest version of the file is displayed to the buyer in the shop application.

 ## MIME Type Settings

-The **MIME Type Settings** submenu lets a Back Office user define the file types that can be uploaded to the Back Office based on their nature and format.
+**MIME Type Settings** let you define the file types that can be uploaded to the Back Office.

 [MIME type](https://en.wikipedia.org/wiki/Media_type) is a standard that describes the contents of the files.
-MIME type helps browsers decide how to process a document.
-For example, if the MIME type is set as `text/html`, then a client opens the document in Notepad, if the MIME type is set as `image/jpeg`, then the client opens it with the image viewer program.
+MIME type indicates how  a web browser will process a file.
+For example, if the MIME type is set as 'text/html', the document will open in Notepad.
+If the MIME type is set as 'image/jpeg', the document will open with an image viewer program.

 ![MIME type settings](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/mime-type-settings.png)

-Only files with the MIME types ticked in the **Is Allowed** column are allowed for uploading to the Administration Interface.
+The Back Office user can only upload files with a MIME type that is selected in the **Is Allowed** column.

 Most popular file types that a shop owner can allow uploading to the Back Office are: